phpcoder/tasmota-custom-integration/README.md

 Example 3 is added to adopt suggestions of the Tasmota developer as indicated in [this discussion](https://github.com/arendst/Tasmota/discussions/14205).
 It makes dynamic allocation of required large-size buffers and more advanced way of addind driver in Tasmota.

+Another example is available in a separate repository: [Tasmota Nexus 433 MHz to MQTT Gateway for Home Assistant](https://github.com/phpcoder/tasmota-nexus-mqtt).

 To compile any of your custom drivers use the corresponding `#define` statement as shown in `user_config_override.h`.
 To build and upload your custom Tasmota firmware use a command:

 ```